yarlapatiswathi/Capstone-project/README.md

     - ALTER TABLE `cdw_sapp_credit_card` ADD FOREIGN KEY (BRANCH_CODE) REFERENCES cdw_sapp_branch(BRANCH_CODE);
     - ALTER TABLE `cdw_sapp_credit_card` ADD FOREIGN KEY (TIMEID) REFERENCES Date_Dim(Date_Id);

+- After Airflow installation is done, I need to integrate the Airflow with MYSQL which is in my localsystem.
+Since my code is all written in Pyspark, docker needs some installations and files.
+- I used Dockerfile for installations required for my code and built it using 'docker build . --tag extending_airflow:latest' and renaming the docker-compose.yaml image: ${AIRFLOW_IMAGE_NAME:-extending_airflow:latest}.
+- In Airflow UI, I created a connection to my local MYSQL specifying 'host.docker.internal' as my host.
+- To Initiate the Airflow webserver 'docker compose up airflow-init' and finally to start the webserver 'docker compose up'.
 In order to analyse the data, the following details are observed by querying database.

 ### Transaction Details Module